parth782/ContestBot/README.md

 Congratulations!
-Your Contest Bot is now deployed on Microsoft Azure VM and ready to revolutionize the way job seekers find and apply for jobs on WhatsApp!
+Your Contest Bot is now deployed on Microsoft Azure VM and ready to remind you about the upcoming contest on WhatsApp! 🎉🤖

 ## Tech Stack 🛠️